mkralik42/darkly/hidden_directories/Ressources/README.md

-# README SEARCH IN HIDDEN DIRECTORIES
+# HIDDEN DIRECTORIES

 ## IDENTIFY THE VULNERABILITY

 After exploring the robots.txt file, we uncovered the existence of the /.hidden directory, a complex structure with numerous directories, sub-directories, and README files.
-The intentional complexity seemed designed to obscure the location of the flag
+The intentional complexity seemed designed to obscure the location of the flag.
+Although this method appears effective initially, it poses a security risk due to the absence of access controls.

 ## EXPLOIT THE VULNERABILITY

 To navigate through this intricate maze quickly, we developed a Python script for recursive scraping.
-Using BeautifulSoup, a Python package for parsing HTML and XML documents, we methodically located and read all the README files.
+Using requests and BeautifulSoup, a Python package for parsing HTML and XML documents, we methodically located and read all the README files.
 Our objective was to identify the presence of the keyword 'flag' within each README.
 Finally, we found it on the 4th level of the directory structure, in the file /.hidden/whtccjokayshttvxycsvykxcfm/igeemtxnvexvxezqwntmzjltkt/lmpanswobhwcozdqixbowvbrhw/README.

 ```python